-In a great many organizations, ABM is considered a marketing strategy primarily because of its name.
+Many organizations consider ABM solely a marketing strategy primarily because of its name.
 It’s a logical conclusion; the letter ‘M’ literally stands for “marketing.”

-However, any experienced revenue team professional knows that an organization’s ABM strategy can only be as effective as the alignment between its sales and marketing functions.
+However, any experienced revenue team professional knows that an organization’s ABM strategy is only as effective as the alignment between its sales and marketing functions.